 If you do arrive at the airport and find your flight is canceled or delayed, handling the disruption can be much less upsetting when you know your rights as a passenger and resources for rebooking.
 Here are a few tips that can help make air travel during these chaotic times as smooth as possible.

 Before your trip

 3. Avoid checking luggage.
-Changing a flight at the last minute will sometimes mean checked baggage will be left behind, trailing your new itinerary.
+Changing a flight at the last minute will sometimes mean checked baggage gets left behind, trailing your new itinerary.
 Bringing just a roller bag small enough to use as a carry-on item makes you more nimble to grab a replacement flight, not to mention providing a change of clothes should you get stuck somewhere.